 Arabic and Oriental Booksellers

-Databases like WorldCat contain a vast number of records for printed books in many languages, including Arabic, Persian, and Turkish, etc.; The bibliographic records in these databases are being contributed mainly by North American libraries, and thus reflect their holdings, but other major libraries throughout the world are also adding their records.
-Even if our library does not own a copy of the work you want, you may be able to borrow it from another library via the Interlibrary loan.
+Databases like WorldCat contain a vast number of records for printed books in many languages, including Arabic, Persian, and Turkish, etc.; The bibliographic records in these databases are being contributed mainly by North American libraries, reflecting their holdings, but other major libraries throughout the world are also adding their records.
+Even if the Marriott Library does not own a copy of the work you want, you may be able to borrow it from another library via the Interlibrary loan.

 - Because of their broad coverage, bibliographical databases are useful tools for verifying information in bibliographies, and for checking whether a particular text has ever been printed.